jonas089/Toyni/README.md

 While we have a working STARK implementation with quotient polynomial verification, it's not yet a full zero-knowledge system.
 The main limitations are:

-1. The execution trace is currently exposed to the verifier, revealing all program variables and states.
-2. We're using random number generation instead of the Fiat-Shamir transform, making the protocol interactive.
+1. We're using random number generation instead of the Fiat-Shamir transform, making the protocol interactive.
-3. The proof system lacks Merkle commitments for the FRI layers, which are essential for zero-knowledge properties.
+2. The proof system lacks Merkle commitments for the FRI layers, which are essential for zero-knowledge properties. - instead all evaluations are passed to the verifier.
+This will be addressed soon.

 To achieve full zero-knowledge capabilities, we need to:
 - Implement Merkle tree commitments for the FRI layers